“Happy marriages are based on a deep friendship, mutual respect and enjoyment of each others company.” –John Gottman

 “The sound of your heart — it is the most significant sound in my world.” –Edward Cullen, Twilight

 Society tells us we need love to be complete, but many people don’t quite know what real, healthy romantic relationships look like.
 When we compare our actual relationships to the ones we see projected in the media, it’s easy to feel like ours are falling short.
 Movies usually end just at the start of the characters’ romantic relationships.
+We need to accept everything about our partner because chastity before marriage is nice but it’s not the only way to have a healthy and happy marriage.
 Well, of course: The beginning is the exciting part!
 What the movies don’t show is what happens during and after the couple’s fights, when all the making up is over.
 What happens when the children are waking you up at all hours of the night, dirty clothes are strewn all over the floor, and the pile of bills keeps getting bigger?
 Movies distort the image of a romantic relationship, setting an unattainable standard.
 They trick us into thinking you can change the “player,” turning him into a lifelong monogamous partner.
 These relationships are unrealistic, working the angle that true love conquers all, brings endless happiness, and involves zero conflict.

 As people embrace this popular view of love, it’s becoming more common for couples to enter relationships based on a desire for happiness and personal fulfillment.
 When the initial romantic feelings fade, people think the love is gone.
 They become emotional subway stations, transferring from one relationship to the next.
 This can be problematic because it sets unrealistic expectations about sex, love, and relationship intimacy.